 Anodizing also reduces friction and increases lubricity, an advantage with fitted components and for moving parts.
 Increased wear resistance means a longer life cycle.
 Hardcoat anodizing further improves wear resistance and general coating durability to physical forces.

 Color Stability.
 Exterior anodic coatings provide good stability to ultraviolet rays, do not chip or peel, and are easily repeatable.

 Aesthetics.
-Anodizing offers a large increasing number of gloss and color alternatives and minimizes or eliminates color varations.
-Unlike other finishes, anodizing allows the aluminium to maintain its metallic appearance.
+Anodizing offers a large increasing number of gloss and color alternatives and minimizes or eliminates color variations.
+Unlike other finishes, anodizing allows the aluminum to maintain its metallic appearance.

 Cost.
 A lower initial finishing cost combines with lower maintenance costs for greater long-term value.

-Since the anodizing process is a reinforcement of a naturally occuring oxide process, it is non-hazardous and produces no harmful or dangerous by-products.
+Since the anodizing process is a reinforcement of a naturally occurring oxide process, it is non-hazardous and produces no harmful or dangerous by-products.